-- Fully indexed journal: the Revista is included in Google Scholar, Current Contents, Science Citation Index, Biological Abstracts, etc.
+- Fully indexed: the Revista is included in Science Citation Index, Google Scholar, Current Contents, Biological Abstracts, etc.

-- Rapid article processing and publication (4-8 months from submission to publication).
+- Rapid decision and publication (72 hours for first decision, 4-8 months from submission to publication).

-- Widely read in countries with the highest biodiversity, where your article can have the greatest impact.
+- Widely read in countries with the highest biodiversity, where your article can have the highest real impact.

 - A dedicated staff gives you a personalized treatment.

 *Articles are freely available online (Full Open Access) so they are more likely to be cited than articles from pay-wall journals.

 - Author's guide (please make sure you read everything in this two-page guide)

 - Submission letter (print, fill out, scan and send as a PDF together with your manuscript)

 - Graphs guide (these simple instructions will let you improve all graphs, not only those that you send to our journal)

 - Format sample (an example of an article with proper format)